-The Vapor Trail 125 course is a buffet serving of Colorado mountain biking.
-Riders should expect everything from variable dirt roads to very technical singletrack to lengthy hike-a-bikes to rough jeep roads to butter smooth singletrack.
-Below you can find detailed explanation of the course.
+The Vapor Trail 125 course is a diverse buffet of Colorado mountain biking.
+Riders can expect everything from varied dirt roads to highly technical singletrack, lengthy hike-a-bikes to rough jeep roads, and smooth singletrack.
+Below, you'll find a detailed explanation of the course.
+It is approximately 125 miles long with 16,000 ft of climbing.

 VIEW / DOWNLOAD THE VAPOR TRAIL 125 COURSE